CUWALID/CUWALID.github.io/_pages/model_info/hydrocast-info.md

 HydroCast uses a tercile approach for the probabilistic forecasting based on historical simulations.

-A detail description of the component as well as documentation can be found in: [HydroCast](https://cuwalid.readthedocs.io/en/latest/forecast_model.html)
+A detailed description of the component as well as documentation can be found in: [HydroCast](https://cuwalid.readthedocs.io/en/latest/forecast_model.html)